-- DEPA (1990), The Danish Environmental Protection Agency, Bekendtgørelse 698 (legislation from Danish Environmental Protection Agency). - Calculations based on plant-specific emission data from a considerable number of waste incineration plants. - Aggregated emission factors for residential wood combustion based on technology distribution (DEPA, 2013) and technology specific emission factors from EEA (2016), DEPA (2010a), and Glasius (2005).
+- DEPA (1990), The Danish Environmental Protection Agency, Bekendtgørelse 698 (legislation from Danish Environmental Protection Agency). - Calculations based on plant-specific emission data from a considerable number of waste incineration plants. - Nielsen et al. (2020).
 See Chapter 3.2.7. - Two emission measurement programs for decentralised CHP plants (Nielsen et al., 2010a; Nielsen & Illerup, 2003). - An emission measurement program for large power plants (Livbjerg et al., 2001). - Additional personal communication concerning straw combustion in residential plants (Kristensen, 2017c).

 Emission factor time series have been estimated for residential wood combustion and waste incineration.
-All other emission factors have been considered constant in 1990-2017.
+All other emission factors have been considered constant in 1990-2018.
 The time series are included in Annex 3A-4.

-Table 3.2.29 PM emission factors and references, 2017.
+Table 3.2.29 PM emission factors and references, 2018.